+Planning and assessment will occur in the School of Rehabilitation Sciences (SRS) Faculty Council each semester, as needed.
 The PT faculty regularly assess the program.
-Planning and assessment will occur in the PT Faculty Council each semester, as needed.
 Formal curriculum assessment and planning of the DPT program will be held on an annual basis in the Curriculum Review Meeting.

 3.2.
-Physical Therapy Faculty Council
+School of Rehabilitation Sciences Faculty Council